handrimaulud/data-science/README.md

 6. fbprophet (this package is using for forecasting)
 7. requests, urllib, selenium (this package are using for scrapping data from website)
 8. re (this package is using for regex expression)
+9. Datetime (this package using for time-series dataset)

 # You have to click the 'Project.ipynb' above to watch the main portofolio i created.